mainkoon81/ooo-Bayesian-Introduction/README.md

    - If one also takes the prior into account, then it’s maximum a posteriori estimation (MAP).
    - MLE and MAP are the same if the prior is uniform of course.

+### Inference
 In Bayesian Inference, "Inference" refers to how you learn parameters of your model.
 There are two main flavours:
  - **1. Inference using Monte Carlo sampling:** a gold standard, but slow.
  - **2. Variational inference:** It is designed explicitly to trade some accuracy for speed.
 It’s drawback is that it’s model-specific, but there’s light at the end of the tunnel...

+### Modeling
-Modeling happens when data is scarce and precious and hard to obtain(in the settings where it is difficult to conduct a large-scale controlled experiment).
-In this setting you cannot spare any effort to make the best use of available input.
+In the settings where data is scarce and precious and hard to obtain, it is difficult to conduct a large-scale controlled experiment, thus we cannot spare any effort to make the best use of available input.
 With small data, it is important to **quantify uncertainty** and that’s precisely what Bayesian approach is good at.
 In Bayesian Modeling, there are two main flavours:
  - **1. Statistical Modeling:**
    - Multilevel/Hierarchical Regression Modeling
  - **2. probabilistic ML including non-parametric approaches:** using data for a computer to learn automatically from it.